 - Data Processing.

-- Update provider data in a GOED defined standard data format.
+- Update provider data in the UGRC-defined standard data format.

 - Detailed evaluation and documentation.